 If you are like me, you tend to palpate your absence of faith.
 But faith is not the point, is it?
 When Jesus chides the disciples for “little faith,” he is not suggesting that they seek more of it.
-Faith as an end always fails, hyperventilating on a single breath of air in the attempt to make more of it.
+Faith as an end always fails, hyperventilating on a single breath in the attempt to make more air to breathe.
 Forget about exploring the depths, heights, and curiosities of reality in such a spiritual condition.
 No, Jesus wanted them to behold.

 Faith is only as great as its sight, its summoner.
 Our problem is that of the bat, wrongly called blind; bats have excellent vision, but they dwell in the dark and must rely on a greater sense.
 “They who had walked / in his sunlit presence, / they could have ripened, / could have perceived His hunger and thirst,” Denise Levertov wrote in What the Figtree Said.
 If they could fail in that blessed heat, then what are we to expect “late / in a harsh year” (as our first poem wonders)?
 To make a verb a noun, we lack envision.